 Belize is one of the most magnificent vacation destinations for any traveler.
 Whether adventure and exploration are on the to-do list, or rest and relaxation, Belize has these options and everything in between.

-Listed below are the top 10 things to see and do in Belize in 2017.
+Listed below are the top 10 things to see and do in Belize.

 Actun Tunichil Muknal (otherwise known as the ATM Cave) Cave is located near the Cayo District of Belize.
 This cave is a well known Mayan archaeological site that offers its visitors the opportunity to see firsthand Mayan stoneware, ceramic and skeletons.